wp-plugins/custom-content-type-manager/readme.txt

 or by going to your wp-content/plugins directory and executing the following command from the command-line:

 	svn checkout http://plugins.svn.wordpress.org/custom-content-type-manager/trunk custom-content-type-manager

+= 0.9.7.9 =

+* Returning to the banal world of scandir after a sunburned excursion to FilesystemIterator

 = 0.9.7.7 =